What I Learned Building A Startup like Dogster, Inc.

 Make time for team fun even when budgets or available time doesn’t allow.
 Buy everyone ice cream.
 Go to the beach.
 Have a hand stand contest.
 Watch youtube videos together.

 When communicating with investors do not share good news until it’s a done deal.
 Nothing worse than having to answer you got left at the alter when an investor asks how the big new partnership is going.
+(But also see @Sacca’s note to the right.
+Don’t withhold bad news, be the person your investors hear it from first.)

 If you are succeeding you will have competition, usually from the biggest players in the industry and most clever starters from the bottom.
 There is no exception to this rule.
 When starting up, one year’s success will never be the next year’s success.